Parameter-free Optimal Rates for Nonlinear Semi-Norm Contractions with Applications to $Q$-Learning: Introduction

 Achieving optimal convergence rates in such algorithms is of fundamental interest.
 Several works have obtained such bounds for TD algorithms and $Q$-learning in their various forms.
 TD methods, for instance, have been looked at in \cite{dalal2018td0, lakshminarayanan2018linear,bhandari2018finite,zhang2021finite, liu2023distributed,khodadadian22a,dal2023federated} and \cite{wang2024federated}.
 On the other hand, tabular $Q$-learning has been the focus of \cite{even2003learning,chen2021finite,zhang2021finite} and \cite{chen2025non}.
 Table~\ref{tab:lit.survey} summarizes the key differences in these results.

-However, a key drawback of these results is that the optimal root mean squared bound, $\tilde{O}(1/\sqrt{t})$, is achieved only with a stepsize $\alpha_t = c/t$, where the constant $c$ depends on unknown transition probabilities.
+However, a key drawback of these results is that the optimal expected error bound, $\tilde{O}(1/\sqrt{t})$, is achieved only with a stepsize $\alpha_t = c/t$, where the constant $c$ depends on unknown transition probabilities.
 Such a $c$ is rarely available, making these rates effectively impractical.

 For \textit{linear} stochastic approximation, \cite{polyak1992acceleration} and \cite{ruppert1991stochastic} proposed a remarkable solution---now called Polyak–Ruppert averaging.
 Applied to an update rule like \eqref{eq:Generic.SA.fixed.point.iteration}, this procedure works in two steps: \begin{enumerate} \item \textbf{Generate base iterates}: Run $(Q_t)$ with the parameter-free stepsize $\alpha_t = 1/(t + 1)^\alpha$ for some $\alpha \in (1/2, 1).$